 - If something interferes with your beginning or completing the ordered services in Walnut Creek, CA, report the problem to your social worker and your juvenile dependency attorney immediately, before it can be seen as a failure on your part.

 - Show up on time.
 You can bet that all service providers will communicate with the social worker on your case.
 These providers will create written progress reports that will be passed on to the judge.
 If you don’t show up or show up late, it will send the wrong message to the court.

 - Give your all.
 Simply showing up for court-ordered services is not enough for most judges.
 You will be expected to actively participate in services.
 Resistant behavior will absolutely not serve you well but a good progress report from service providers will.

-You are entitled to reasonable visitation with your child after he or she has been removed from your care, unless there is an issue of safety.
-How you handle this visitation can have a significant impact on whether or not you regain custody of your child.
+You are entitled to reasonable visitation with your child after he or she has been removed from your care unless there is an issue of safety.
+How you handle this visitation can have a significant impact on whether you regain custody of your child.
 It is important to show up to every scheduled visit on time and to follow any rules that have been provided.
 The more progress you display when interacting with your child during visitation, the more likely the judge will be to return your child to your home and your care.

 Grandparents and Other Relatives

 If you are a grandparent or other person, you can also petition the court for what is called de facto parental status.
 You can ask the court to place the children in your care.
 The law mandates that relatives be given preferential treatment for placement of the children.
 Your application MUST be considered by the social worker.
 Many motions, arguments and procedures exist to protect the grandparent’s rights in juvenile court.
 The Law Offices of Johnson & Johnson have represented many grandparents and other caregivers in juvenile court.